 - Remain Flexible

-It’s important to have structure when diving into new territory.
+It’s important to have structure when diving into new territory, this applies to open marriages as well.
 “Having rules is a way of ensuring emotional alignment while establishing a foundation for exploring more freely,” says Patricia.
 But it’s also important to recognize that people change.
 And when that happens, it might be time to adjust the rules accordingly.
 “Don’t complicate things more than you have to,” says Judith.
 “Be negotiable.”
 And, remember, people aren’t perfect.
 The more rules we have in place, the more opportunity we have to slip up.
 When that happens, it’s important we don’t despair.
 “Be forgiving,” says Judith.
 “We are all human.
 I made some pretty significant errors in judgment when I first started out in this lifestyle.
 I didn’t know any better.
 I was still living by society’s traditional rulebook.
 But you have to realize that this particular relationship style removes us from their values and morals.
 You have to shift your view and look at things with a new set of eyes.”